 Your Teen's Sexual Orientation and Gender Identity

-Sexual orientation is how you are attracted romantically and sexually to other people.
+Sexual orientation means how you are attracted romantically and sexually to other people.
+There are different kinds of sexual orientation.
 For example, a person may be:

 - Gay—attracted only or almost only to those of the same gender.

 - Bisexual—attracted both to people of their own binary gender and to those of the other binary gender.

 - Asexual—not sexually attracted to any gender.
 This is different from deciding not to have sex with anyone (abstinence or celibacy).

 Gender identity is your inner sense of being male, female, both, neither, or some other gender.
 And for some people, gender identity can shift or be flexible.
 There are a variety of terms that people may use to describe their gender identity.
 For example, people whose gender identity expands beyond the categories of male or female may use the term "gender-diverse."

 For some people, their gender identity doesn't match the sex they were assigned at birth.
 Many go through a process of coming to know, accept, and express their gender identity.
 This is called gender affirmation.
 There are many ways to affirm your gender.
 There are medical and nonmedical options.

 LGBTQ+ teens sometimes don't reveal their sexual orientation or gender identity for a long time.
 They may be afraid of what their friends, family, and others will say and do.
 They can feel relief when they come out to their family and friends and find love, support, and acceptance.
 Here are some ways you can support your LGBTQ+ teen.